IreneC2020/japan_travel/README.md

 # Japan Travel
-This is my final project for my class it111
+This is a travel website using html and css to complete